The History of the NBA

 The NBA (National Basketball Association) is arguably the world’s premier basketball league.
 It is located in the United States of America, and attracts the best players from around the world.
 Although leagues throughout Europe and Asia are growing, none of these come close to the NBA in terms of sheer size, popularity, and the amount of money involved.

 The NBA is also one of the world’s oldest professional basketball leagues.
-It was founded in 1946, and has grown from strength to strength in the decades since.
+It was founded in 1946, and has grown from strength to strength in the inflatable games for sale decades since.
 The NBA has a rich and varied history – one that would take hours to explain fully – which will be looked at in brief in the following article.

 From humble beginnings: